Everest Base Camp Trek in November – A Complete Guide

 7. Health and Safety

-Altitude does have a culpability towards trekkers but the month of November provides a moderate climate to support acclimatization.
-It is not a trek that takes place during the monsoon season which is a bad month to trek as there is a higher chance of getting altitude-related sickness due to lack of precipitation.
-Nonetheless, it is still crucial to be on the safer side and take necessary precautions, such as carrying a properly packed Everest Base Camp packing list and getting a travel insurance policy that would protect the high-altitude trekking.
+Altitude does affect trekkers, but November offers a moderate climate that supports acclimatization.
+It is not a trek that takes place during the monsoon season, which is a bad time to trek, as there is a higher chance of developing altitude-related sickness due to the lack of precipitation.
+Nonetheless, it is crucial to be on the safe side and take necessary precautions, such as carrying a properly packed Everest Base Camp packing list and getting a travel insurance policy that would protect during high-altitude trekking.

 Wondering about Everest's location, read the blog "Where is Mount Everest Located?"